-Benefits of sheep wool as a means of fighting snails
+Benefits of Sheep Wool as a Means of Repelling Snails

-The application of wool as pellets is very easy and fast.
+The application of wool as pellets is effortless and fast.

-In comparison with other materials such as ashes or coffee grounds it stands out positive that the wool should remain effective after rain – at least for a while.
+In comparison with other materials such as ashes or coffee grounds, it stands out positive that the wool will remain effective after rain – at least for a while.

 A nice side effect of this method is that the wool serves as a longterm slow-release fertilizer.

-Similar to bone meal, the wool decomposes only very slowly and releases nitrogen into the ground over a long period of time.
+Similar to bone meal, the wool decomposes only very slowly and releases nitrogen into the ground over an extended period.

 In addition, it contributes to the soil’s looseness and its capacity to hold water.